Peace Begins With Surrender

 I find that a more effective way to approach uncertainty and disappointment is by allowing the events of our discontent to unfold without our interference.

-It is when we surrender to life, that Life happens.
-We can never possibly gauge what the future holds for us from a place of fear and aggression.
+It is when we surrender to life that Life happens.
+We can never gauge what the future holds for us from a place of fear and aggression.
 The future is a direct result of our actions today.
-If we choose to live in a state of peace and kindness we will attract reciprocity of those emotions.
-But if we dwell in self-pity and anxiousness we will automatically “subscribe” for more unpleasantries and dissatisfaction.
+If we choose to live in a state of peace and kindness, we will attract reciprocity of those emotions.
+But if we dwell in self-pity and anxiousness, we will automatically “subscribe” to more unpleasantries and dissatisfaction.

 So let us not oppose anything that happens to us – beginning with #Today.
 And it can be anything of the following: